limithit/Mask2Background/README.md

 * Note: This extension supports v1.4.0 or higher of AUTOMATIC1111's Stable Diffusion Web UI.

 ## How update
-* Delete the `extensions/Mask2Background`,restart the Web UI.
+* Delete the `extensions/Mask2Background` and then restart the Web UI.
 * Repeat the first installation steps

 ## Usage